Quantum state preparation without coherent arithmetic: Outlook

-\paragraph*{Multivariate functions.} A straightforward extension of our approach to multivariate functions is to introduce additional register qubits $\sum_{x,y} \ket{x}\ket{y}$, and use linear combinations of block-encodings (LCBE) and products of block-encodings (PBE)~\cite{gilyen2018quantum} to implement a function $f(x,y)$ with a series expansion in powers of $x,y$.
-Each invocation of LCBE requires an additional ancilla qubit and reduces the normalization of the block-encoded function by a factor of two.
-The expansion coefficients (which determine the final normalization of the block-encoding) can be much smaller in the Fourier basis than in the polynomial basis, which reduces the number of rounds of amplitude amplification required.
-A potentially more efficient route to generate a multivariate function $f(\vec{x})$ may be to use the recently introduced multivariable-QSP~\cite{rossi2022multivariable}, which can be lifted to multivariable-QSVT for commuting block-encoded operators (as is the case here).
-Nevertheless, characterizing the functions that can be implemented via M-QSP is still an ongoing area of research.
-Another route towards implementing multivariate functions would be to lift the single-qubit quantum Universal Approximation Theorem from~\cite{perez2021one} (which shows that a sequence of single-qubit rotations can approximate any multivariate continuous function in the same way as classical neural networks can) to the commuting multi-qubit operator case, taking inspiration from analogous lifts from QSP~\cite{lowQSP2016} to QET/QSVT~\cite{gilyen2018quantum}, and Fourier-QSP~\cite{perez2021one} to Fourier-QET~\cite{silva2022fourier}.
+\paragraph*{Multivariate functions.} A straightforward multivariate extension of our approach would use linear combinations /products of block-encodings~\cite{gilyen2018quantum} to implement a function $f(x,y)$ with a series expansion in powers of $x,y$.
+The expansion coefficients (which determine the final normalization of the block-encoding and thus the number of rounds of amplitude amplification) can be much smaller in the Fourier basis than in the polynomial basis.
+A potentially more efficient route to generate a multivariate function $f(\vec{x})$ may be to use the recently introduced multivariable-QSP~\cite{rossi2022multivariable}.
+Nevertheless, characterizing the functions that can be implemented via M-QSP is still an ongoing area of research~\cite{nemeth2023variants}.
+It is also unclear how to address the expected exponential decay of filling-fraction with dimension for multivariate functions.

 \paragraph*{Acknowledgements.} We thank Fernando Brand\~ao for discussions and support throughout the project.
 A.G. acknowledges funding from the AWS Center for Quantum Computing.
+M.B. is supported by the EPSRC (Grant number EP/W032643/1).